 You Don't Need To Be Broke To File For Bankruptcy

 You can be employed, have a bank account and own property as of the date your bankruptcy case is filed.
 While there are some limitations on how much debt you can have and still file under chapter 13, the other chapters have no limitations.
 You only need to be in financial distress in order to file.
 "Financial distress" can result from many things, such as illness (physical or mental) or job loss - in other words, any thing that makes it difficult or impossible to pay your bills.
-Many of our clients come to us after they have been laid off from work and then gotten a new job but got behind on the mortgage while unemployed.
+Many of my clients come to me after they have been laid off from work and then gotten a new job but got behind on the mortgage while unemployed.
 Very often the mortgagee won't accept payments once you've gotten a couple of months behind, even if you can now pay, so filing a chapter 13 case may be the only way to stop foreclosure - simply because the lender won't cooperate!

 There Is No Minimum Amount Of Debt Required For Bankruptcy

-Bankruptcy is designed for people who are unable to repay their existing debts - it is not designed for people who owe minimum amounts.
-There are many people who file for bankruptcy owing very little money, & others who do not need to file for bankruptcy in spite of the fact that they owe a large amount of money.
+Bankruptcy is designed for people who are unable to repay their existing debts - it is not designed for people who owe small amounts.
+There are many people who file for bankruptcy owing very little money, and others who do not need to file for bankruptcy in spite of the fact that they owe a large amount of money.
 The decision to file a bankruptcy case should be based on your ability to pay your debts, not how much those debts are.

 There Is Credit After Bankruptcy !

 Many people worry about being able to get credit after filing a bankruptcy case.
 The first thing to remember is that it probably was "credit" that got you into trouble in the first place.
 For that reason, it is a bad idea to immediately start looking for credit again - learn to live with cash.
 For many people, using credit is an excuse not to have a realistic budget and to avoid thinking about how they use money.
 It is true, however, that the negative impact of bankruptcy on credit is extremely exaggerated.
 You will probably get offers for new credit cards fairly soon after your bankruptcy case is over.
-The best thing to do is to refuse all offers of credit cards until you've put together a realistic budget and savings plan.
+The best thing to do, in my opinion, is to refuse all offers of credit cards until you've put together a realistic budget and savings plan.
 Once you've put a savings plan into place and start to build up your "cash cushion", you will be able to start thinking about new credit and may even find out that you don't need credit - that debit card works just fine.
-If you want to buy a home or car after bankruptcy you will probably be pleased.
-We have had many clients purchase a home fairly soon after their case is over, but that only happens if they've taken the steps necessary to establish their own financial stability.
+If you want to buy a home or car after bankruptcy you will probably be pleased to know that I have had many clients purchase a home fairly soon after their case is over, but that only happens if they've taken the steps necessary to establish their own financial stability.

 Your Employer or Neighbors Probably Will Not Find Out About Your Bankruptcy

 The Bankruptcy Court does not get in touch with your employer when your case is filed, or tell anyone else about your case, unless they are named in your bankruptcy papers.
-Sometimes it is better to give notice of the case, since that makes sure your debt is fully discharged, and it can help protect you from illegal collection efforts, so it is better to be cautious and give notice.
-Keep in mind, however, that all of the papers we file in the bankruptcy court are public records and anyone can go look at them.
+Sometimes it is better to give notice of the case, since that makes sure your debt is fully discharged, and it can help protect you from potentially illegal collection efforts, so it is better to be cautious and give notice.
+Keep in mind, however, that all of the papers I file in the bankruptcy court are public records and anyone can go look at them.